ECNTechnology/ignition-kb/guides/ignition/Accessing_Management_portals.md

 ## ignition landing page

-When you first login, you will be greeted by the landing page which gives you a quick overview of your Services, Billing, and the Cadiz3 Network Status.
+When you first login, you will be greeted by the landing page which gives you a quick overview of your Services, Billing, and the Channel Haus Network Status.

 Click on any of the tiles to quickly access the corresponding page.